naihloan/ramoneando/docs/20-APIs-notes/241-API-Authentication-and-Postman.md

 So every time you make a request through the API, they have to be able to identify you as the developer, and they have to keep track of how often you're using their server to get data, and then charge you, or limit you, accordingly.

+### Example: OpenWeatherMap API

 In order to illustrate this concept of authentication, we’re going to use the openweathermap.  org’s API.
 And if you take a look in their pricing, they tell you that it's free to use their API as long as you don't make more than sixty requests per minute.
 So every single time we typed in this particular request to an API and we hit enter, that’s a single request.
 And if you make more than 60 a minute, so more than one a second, then they're going to limit any further requests.

 So for most developers to get started building your app or your web site, this is more than enough.
 But as you start getting more users, you have more traffic, and you're probably likely to have more revenue, then these data providers will also start charging you to use their data.
 But the way that we would implement authentication in any of these categories is exactly the same.
 So let's see how we can use an authenticated API like this one.
 So the first thing to do is to go ahead and sign up to the OpenWeatherMap, if you haven't already.

+#### Create An Account And Sign In

 So you're going to create a new account.
 And don't worry it doesn't require any credit card details or anything other than a user name and email.
 Now once you've signed up then go ahead and sign into your account.

 And once you're signed in you should see a page that looks like this.
 And up here there are a whole bunch of tabs and you want to tab over to the API key section.

+#### Create a New Key

 Now here you can create a new key if you don't see a default one here.
 Once you've created a key, then you're just simply going to copy this entire string, and you're going to be using it when you make any requests to the API.

+#### Make A Request

 So let's see how we can make a request to this weather API.

+#### Look At The Documentation

 Let's take a look at the API docs for getting the current weather data.

 Now if you read through this documentation, you'll see that there's a whole bunch of ways that you can get weather data, either querying by city name, or by a city ID, or by the geographic latitude and longitude values, and a whole lot more.

+#### Query By City

 Now let's say that I want to use the simplest, which is to query by a city name.